blurrycontour/zuul-gerrit/doc/source/config/project.rst

       objects are processed.
 Zuul will process the default branch first before any other branches.

-      The GitHub driver will automatically use the default branch as specified in GitHub for the repository as a default value for this setting.
+      The Gerrit and GitHub drivers will automatically use the default branch as specified for the repository in their respective systems as a default value for this setting.
 It may be overridden by setting this value explicitly.

    .. attr:: merge-mode
       :default: (driver specific)